 This project is investigating the behaviour of heat, moisture and air in sub-floor voids to assess the risk of moisture accumulation when insulation is provided at floor level.
 The effectiveness of ventilation in maintaining timber moisture contents at safe levels is also being appraised.
 Internal and external environmental parameters are being continuously monitored.

-Participants: Historic England's Building Conservation and Research Team; Ridout Associates; building owners.
+Participants: Historic England's Building Conservation and Geospatial Survey Team, Ridout Associates, building owners.

 Numerical modelling of hygrothermal behaviour of building fabric

 A programme of research to investigate factors affecting the accuracy of hygrothermal modelling, and its usefulness in assessing risks of moisture accumulation in walls due to retrofitted insulation.